Faith Community Church

 Features of development

-This project saw the existing site subdivided into one super-lot dedicated to the church facility, as well as 41 residential lots and two public open space lots.
+This community project saw the existing site subdivided into one super-lot dedicated to the church facility, as well as 41 residential lots and two public open space lots.
 The main building is situated under 6,120m2 of roof space, all built on a suspended slab to allow for undercover parking and a lower ground administration area.

 An extensive amount of CFC cladding covers the external walls.
 2,600m2 of 9mm panelling was applied to the concrete walls on all sides in total.